-"Holders" or "Holder" or any similar term means the registered holders and beneficial owners of the Bonds.
+"Holders" or "Holder" or any similar term means the registered holders and beneficial owners of the Bonds or the Notes, as applicable.

 "Business Day" means any day other than (a) a Saturday or Sunday, (b) a day on which commercial banks in New York City, New York or in the Township of North Brunswick, New Jersey are authorized or required by law to close or (c) a day on which the New York Stock Exchange is closed.